ProDigresser/project-3/README.md

 ## The App

-In order to work as a team and develop coherently - we took time looking at the different faucets that we thought were key to this app, and worked though the development process methodically.
+In order to work as a team and develop coherently - we took time looking at the different facets that we thought were key to this app, and worked though the development process methodically.
 These were the steps we identified-

 1. Develop an understanding of what our user story would look like
 2. Formulate a backend structure of key endpoints and potential APIs